-After coming back from our royal bath, we spent some time in the local cafes located over there.
-I quickly sat on the hammock in one of the cafes relaxing myself a bit.
+After coming back from our royal bath, we spent some time in the local cafes set amidst the wilderness.
+Nature can surprise you in more than one ways!
 There was Lonely Planet’s tented accommodation available as well, which ascertained the fact that they are suckers of everything surreal and gorgeous.

 As the trek concluded, there were a few things that got stuck in my mind and touched my heart deeply, and those I’d like to share with you all:

 - It is tough living at an altitude of 2,960 meters, in a neighborhood with not a lot many households, which is 3-4 hours away from the mere signs of civilization.
 Life at Kheerganga is perhaps not easy.
 Nonetheless, the beauty of the valley will leave you in astonishment.
 So make it a point to preserve the beauty and keep it as clean as possible.

 - You will mostly see locals working hard enough to earn their bread and butter.
 During our stay, I did not find even a single one of them getting impatient or being impolite.
 In fact, they tended to our needs and requirements properly.
 As a responsible traveler, it is of utmost importance for you to be appreciative of their efforts, and reward them with a big smile and thank them each time they do something for you. 🙂